tylerscottarndt/TrumpVocabulary/README.md

 <p>U.S. presidents are known to be great orators.
 They routinely give rally speeches to promote upcoming elections as well as numerous addresses to the country throughout their presidential terms.
 When listening to some of these speeches, it appears that our presidents likely change their verbiage, tone, and style when they are addressing their supportive base when compared to how they address the country. </p>

-<p>The goal of our project was to determine if presidents do, in fact, change the way they approach these different speeches and if so, do certain presidents adjust their speaking habits more than others?</p>
+<p><b>The goal of our project was to determine if presidents do, in fact, change the way they approach these different speeches and if so, do certain presidents adjust their speaking habits more than others? </b></p>
 </dd>